 There are numerous ‘superfoods’ that can give your skin a healthy, youthful appearance and even some color due to various compounds such as carotenoids (found in carrots).
 Skip the cancer-causing tanning booths, and instead, start eating your veggies.
 According to a study by University of Nottingham, carotenoids are a better way to naturally tint your skin while acting as free-radical scavengers so your skin will be more elastic and less wrinkled in appearance.

 Carrots are an excellent source of vitamin A, which is a required nutrient for healthy skin.
 They also contain high levels of antioxidants, which as mentioned previously, prevent free radical damage of skin cells.
 Vitamin A is required for developing and maintaining skin cells, and a deficiency of the vitamin can cause dry skin.
 Carrots are also a superior source of fiber, biotin, vitamins K, C and B6, potassium and thiamine.

 Olive oil is a common folk remedy for very dry skin; it is rich in essential fatty acids and effectively holds moisture to the skin without subsequently drying the skin out, which is a problem with many commercial moisturizers and creams.
 Olive oil is extremely high in Vitamin E which plays a big part in healthy skin.
 If olive oil is eaten raw it will promote healthy skin from the inside out.
-It can also be used in bath water or rubbed right on your skin as a natural moisturizer .

 The Crayola-colored orange in sweet potatoes comes from beta-carotene, an antioxidant that converts to vitamin A in your body and switches on DNA that’s in charge of producing new skin cells and shedding old ones.
 A regular influx of new cells keeps the surface of your skin smooth, fresh-looking and resistant to irritants and damage.